zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [APZ 185.5] (#apz185 .5) {#apz185 .5 .ref .apz} "Will the odience be happy,
 Wow what to get?
 SoWhat to do, what to do, wow, what Destructed?
-So the oscillations, do not please, and do not dissuade, “yea Wow”
+So the oscillations, do not please, and do not dissuade, "yea Wow"

-“If the disillusions of the locality, which have no pleasure, have crossed the cravings The monk of Brahmina, who was a clesaparinvana, has long been Let's see.”
+"If the disillusions of the locality, which have no pleasure, have crossed the cravings The monk of Brahmina, who was a clesaparinvana, has long been Let's see."
 It is not undigested in the world.

 [Msdiv 186] (#msdiv186) {#msdiv186 .ref .msdiv} (15 - 17)

 [APZ 186.1] (#apz186 .1) {#apz186 .1 .ref .apz} "For someone this is me or
-Angie or nothing” to someone is the Earthen Eksheni Reach to him.
+Angie or nothing" to someone is the Earthen Eksheni Reach to him.
 Someone can say that this is in the way, or that this is back, or that any Imaged Pain Conscious Frequent Conscious
 Paremarkasyon Peeler, deskking Peeler Sticky Peeler,